 The International Warranty Service covers the following:

-Reno 10x Zoom mainland China version: the International Warranty Service covers the repair of some components, including the camera, battery, battery cover, adapter, USB cable, and earphones in the markets where it is officially sold (excluding mainland China).
+Reno 10x Zoom mainland China version: the International Warranty Service covers the repair of some components, including the camera, battery, battery cover, adapter, USB cable, and earphones in the markets where it is officially sold.

-Reno 10x Zoom non-mainland China version: the International Warranty Service covers the repair of all components in the markets where it is officially sold.
+Reno 10x Zoom non-mainland China version: the International Warranty Service covers the repair of all components in the markets where it is officially sold (including mainland China).

-Find X mainland China version: the International Warranty Service covers the repair of all components except the motherboard in the markets where it is officially sold (excluding mainland China).
+Find X mainland China version: the International Warranty Service covers the repair of all components except the motherboard in the markets where it is officially sold.

-Find X non-mainland China version: the International Warranty Service covers the repair of all components in the markets where it is officially sold.
+Find X non-mainland China version: the International Warranty Service covers the repair of all components in the markets where it is officially sold (including mainland China).

-Find X2 series: the International Warranty Service is valid in any OPPO authorized service center, including mainland China, as explained by the OPPO customer service center which offers the repair service.
+Find X2 series (except the Japan version): the International Warranty Service is valid in any OPPO authorized service center, while other markets’ version of Find X2 series is covered in Japan, as explained by the OPPO customer service center which offers the repair service.

 The following is not covered by the International Warranty Service